horker/dataquery/README.md

 PS>
 ```

-Kinds of information that the cmdlet can obtain are provider-specific.
+Information that the cmdlet will return varies depending on the database provider.

 ## Cmdlets

 The module provides the following cmdlets.
-Help topics are available for all cmdlets; Try `help` if you want to know about one of these.
+Help topics are available for all cmdlets; Try `help` for detailed information.

 - Data query
     - `Invoke-DataQuery`: Executes a database query.